MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/round-sales-tax-payments.md

 # required metadata

 title: Sales tax payments and rounding rules
-description: This article explains how the rounding rule setup on the Sales tax authorities works and rounding the sales tax balance during the Settle and post sales tax job.
+description: This topic explains how the rounding rule setup on the Sales tax authorities works and rounding the sales tax balance during the Settle and post sales tax job.
-author: ShylaThompson
+author: kailiang
 ms.date: 04/20/2020
 ms.topic: article
 ms.prod: